-- 8.018C To ensure that people are not impoverished and to avoid topping up arrangements that cannot be sustained, a resident may only top-up from the following resources: - a) Earnings disregarded under the residential care financial assessment.
-(See 9.001-9.023) - b) Income disregarded under the residential care financial assessment.
-(See 8.001-8.081) - c) Capital disregarded under the residential care financial assessment.
-(See 6.001-6.067), but excluding the disregards relating to the resident's former home. - d) For people benefiting from the twelve-week property disregard, capital over £16,500, but only for the duration of that disregard. - e) For people with a deferred payment agreement, capital over £26,500 from the value of their home, which the local authority decides to allow as additional contributions as part of the deferred payment agreement. - f) For people who are better off as a result of personal or nursing care payments who do not have a deferred payment agreement: - capital over £26,500 and - the difference between the amount they have to contribute to their accommodation and the amount they would have contributed had they not been eligible for such payments.
+- To ensure that people are not impoverished and to avoid topping up arrangements that cannot be sustained, a resident may only top-up from the following resources: - A. Earnings disregarded under the residential care financial assessment.
+(See Section 9) - B. Income disregarded under the residential care financial assessment.
+(See Section 8) - C. Capital disregarded under the residential care financial assessment.
+(See Section Six), but excluding the disregards relating to the resident's former home. - D. For people benefiting from the twelve-week property disregard, capital over £17,500 but only for the duration of that disregard. - E. For people with a deferred payment agreement, capital over £28,000 from the value of their home, which the local authority decides to allow as additional contributions as part of the deferred payment agreement. - F. For people who are better off as a result of personal or nursing care payments who do not have a deferred payment agreement: - capital over £28,000 and - the difference between the amount they have to contribute to their accommodation and the amount they would have contributed had they not been eligible for such payments.